JeffersonGibin/visor-challenge/README.md

 ## Description Challenge:

-For testing the participant capabilities as a full-stack web developer we propose the development of a simple chat application.
-The chat app should be able to send messages through an input area, then draw those same messages in a chat as well as the automatic answers from the algorithm.
+ Develop a chat app should be able to send messages through an input area, then draw those same messages in a chat as well as the automatic answers from the algorithm.

 ### What it needs to do: